 Mr. Godbold, our Vice Chairman and a director, is compensated as an employee and does not receive any additional compensation for his services as a director.
-He was paid cash compensation for fiscal 2016 in the amount of 123,813.
+He was paid cash compensation during the period reported on in the amount of \$160,777.